The Department of Ophthalmology

 The outpatient department functions on all days of the week along with specialty clinics designated on specific days.
 A dedicated team of residents and consultants is available round the clock to cater to emergencies.

 Our triple goal is to provide comprehensive, high-quality, and state-of-the-art eye care, structured training of undergraduates and residents and carry out basic and clinical research

-The ophthalmology operation theatre has high end Zeiss operating microscopes with state of the art machines which help doctors in training and faculty to perform surgeries with precision and ease.
+The ophthalmology operation theatre has 3 high end Zeiss operating microscopes with state of the art machines which help doctors in training and faculty to perform surgeries with precision and ease.
 Among the surgeries performed are both intraocular and extraocular surgeries.
-The intraocular surgeries include cataract surgery such as Phacoemulsification, Manual small incision and conventional, glaucoma surgery such as Trabeculectomy, augmented trabeculectomy with MMC, Drainage device and cyclodestructive procedures, retinal surgery such as pars plana vitrectomy, scleral buckling, corneal surgeries such as keratoplasties and also squint & oculoplasty surgeries.
+The intraocular surgeries include cataract surgery such as Phacoemulsification, Manual small incision and conventional, glaucoma surgery such as Trabeculectomy, augmented trabeculectomy with MMC, Glaucoma Drainage devices and cyclodestructive procedures, Retinal surgery such as pars plana vitrectomy, scleral buckling, corneal surgeries such as keratoplasties and also squint & oculoplasty surgeries.

 The JIPMER eye bank recognized by the Ministry of Health and Family Welfare Govt. of India functions round the clock and has successfully carried out several corneal transplant surgeries over the years.